reflectoring/reflectoring.github.io/_posts/2021-04-25-spring-cloud-aws-sqs.md

   }
 }
  ```
 In this example, the SQS message payload is serialized and passed to our `receiveMessage` method.
 We have also defined the deletion policy `ON_SUCCESS` for acknowledging the message when no exception is thrown.
+A deletion policy is used to define when a message must be deleted after the listener method is called.
+For an overview of the available deletion policies, refer to the Java documentation of [SqsMessageDeletionPolicy](https://javadoc.io/doc/org.springframework.cloud/spring-cloud-aws-messaging/2.1.3.RELEASE/org/springframework/cloud/aws/messaging/listener/SqsMessageDeletionPolicy.html).

 ## Working with Object Messages
 So far we have used payloads of type `string`.
 We can also send object payloads by serializing them to a JSON `string`.
 We do this by using the `MessageConverter` interface which defines a simple contract for conversion between Java objects and SQS messages.
 The default implementation is `SimpleMessageConverter` which unwraps the message payload if it matches the target type.

-Let us define a model to represent a `signup` event:
+Let us define another SQS queue named `testObjectQueue` and define a model to represent a `signup` event:

 ```java
 @Data